-It’s surprising and sad to me that there are still pediatricians recommending parents to start their babies on solids at 4 months.
-The American Academy of Pediatrics recommends breastmilk as the sole source of nutrition for babies for at least the first 6 months.
+It’s surprising (and sad to me) that there are still pediatricians recommending parents to start their babies on solids at four months.
+The American Academy of Pediatrics recommends breastmilk or formula as the sole source of nutrition for babies for the first six months.

-The American Academy of Pediatrics reaffirms its recommendation of exclusive breastfeeding for about 6 months, followed by continued breastfeeding as complementary foods are introduced, with continuation of breastfeeding for 1 year or longer as mutually desired by mother and infant.
+The American Academy of Pediatrics reaffirms its recommendation of exclusive breastfeeding for about six months, followed by continued breastfeeding as complementary foods are introduced, with a continuation of breastfeeding for one year or longer as mutually desired by mother and infant.

-Signs that your baby is ready for solids include –
+What are the signs that baby is ready for solids?

 - Excellent head control